gvwilson/fiction/santas/index.md

 The giant stone cat behind it stepped down from its pedestal.
 Finner gulped as three more joined it.
-Some seemed to be missing minor parts like ears or tails, but that didn't do anything to quiet the "ding ding ding!" in his brain.
+Some seemed to be missing minor parts like ears or tails, but that didn't do anything to quiet the *ding ding ding!* in his brain.
+"So tell me…
+why I…
+should say yes?"

 The lean santa reached into her sack.
-For a heartbeat Finner thought she was going to throw another foam grenade, but instead she pulled out a mask.
+For a heartbeat Finner thought she was going to throw another foam grenade, but instead she pulled out a complicated piece of clockwork that had probably been breathtaking before the explosion that had clearly bent some of the gears and left scorch marks on others.
-Blue with silver pinstripes that sparkled in the light, it sparkled slightly in her hand when she held it up.

 The mummy hissed again.
 "You bring…
 *that*…
 here!?"
-The cats around it growled.

-The santa stuffed the mask back into her sack.
+The santa hefted her sack.
-"They came out of nowhere.
-We had people watching the chimney night and day, and I swear, they didn't come through that way."
+Loose pieces of metal clinked against one another.
+The mummy hissed again,
+and the cats around it growled.
+"Oh, don't be a bunny," the santa said dismissively.
+"It would take a dozen elves a week to put it back together, and anyway,
+I didn't manage to salvage a battery."
-She glanced at the santa with the ax.
+She jerked her chin at the santa with the ax.
+"They found a way through his chimney.
-"They took his llamas."
+And took his llamas."

-"And smashed my carriage,"
-the big santa added.
+"*And* smashed my stagecoach," the big santa added.
-"But I got my elves away safe."
+"'Least I got my elves away safe."

-The lean santa shrugged.
+The lean santa shook her head.
-"Safe for now, maybe.
+"Safe for now,
-I'm just so tired of running."
+but if we don't figure out where they're coming from or how they're using the chimneys, they're going to take away everything we care about."
+She was exhausted,
+Finner realized,
-She was exhausted, Finner realized, exhausted and very, very frightened but trying hard not to show it.
+but trying hard not to show it.

 The mummy hissed sympathetically.